 The Nar Phu Trekking begins.

-Day 4 We had ordered our breakfast the previous night to save time the following morning.
+Day 4) We had ordered our breakfast the previous night to save time the following morning.
 We woke up to beautiful views of Annapurna II, Lamjung Himal.
-We had to check in with the police post with our special permits before we could enter the Nar Phu Valley.
+We had to check in with the police post with our special permits before entering the Nar Phu Valley.
 A short hike later, we left the Marshyangdi Valley and joined the Nar River Valley.
 The walk is along a wooded area with a combination of an undulating trail but gently gaining altitude.
 We had started at 2600 meters, and our camp was going to be at 3200 meters.
-Most people head for the village of Meta at 3560 m, but we had planned to end our day two hours before that at a place called Dharmashala (resting place for travelers).
+Most people head for the village of Meta at 3560 m, but we had planned to end our day two hours before that at a place called Dharmashala (resting place for travellers).

-The Singaporean trekkers took a long time for photos, as a lot of them were photographers along the beautiful trail.
+The Singaporean trekkers took a long time for photos, as many were photographers along the beautiful trail.
 We reached Chamchu for lunch 5 hours after starting in the morning.
 The narrow valley allows just a couple of choices for making hot lunch on a camping trek.

 We continued our trek post-lunch once our caravan of mules finally caught up with us.
-It usually takes a day or two for the mule driver to organize the loads on the mules; typically, the mules are faster than the trekkers.
+It usually takes a day or two for the mule driver to organize the mules’ loads; typically, the mules are faster than the trekkers.

 We continued to hike along the Nar River, crossing it several times over suspension bridges.
-We observed that the locals were busy with the shaving of tree trunks into building pillars and planks for the construction of new homes and guesthouses.
-We also had to let some porters carrying extensive posts on the narrow trail to go past us.
+We observed that the locals were busy with tree trunks’ shaving into building pillars and planks to construct new homes and guesthouses.
+We also had to let some porters carrying extensive posts on the narrow trail go past us.

 We finally reached Dharamshala at around 5 p.m.
 It was a relatively small place with a concrete shelter, which we decided to use for our kitchen and use the other end as a dining room.
-Our team had to pitch the tents in the limited space; they managed to fit in the required six tents.
+Our team had to pitch the tents in the limited space; they fit in the required six tents.
 The people at the back reached the campsite after dark past 6.30 p.m.
-The trekkers were fed with a sumptuous meal before they went to retire for the night.
+The trekkers were served a sumptuous meal before they went to retire for the night.

 Once we got close to the village of Upper Chyako, I waited for the stragglers at the back.
-I got my backpack off and retraced the steps downhill to the Stupa to meet the two gentlemen at the rear.
-When they caught up, I told them the news about our plan to stop earlier than planned, which was a relief to both of them.
-Once we reached the flat part of the village, I headed in front to help pitch the big ‘star gazing’ tent that was to be used as our dining tent.
-Our support crew was busy either making tea, biscuits, or setting up the tents at the campsite.
+Then, I got my backpack off and retraced the steps downhill to the Stupa to meet the rear’s two gentlemen.
+When they caught up, I told them the news about our plan to stop earlier than planned, which relieved both of them.
+Once we reached the village’s flat part, I headed in front to help pitch the big ‘star gazing’ tent that was to be used as our dining tent.
+Our support crew was busy making tea, biscuits, or setting up the tents at the campsite.
 It was nice to have everything set up and everyone in camp before dark.

-We had a sumptuous dinner; the water bottles were filled with hot water before everyone turned to bed after admiring the bright stars in the night sky.
+We had a sumptuous dinner; filled the water bottles with hot water before everyone turned to bed after admiring the bright stars in the night sky.

-We had a full day of hiking this day, going from 3750 meters in altitude to Phu, which is at 4150 meters.
+We had a full day of hiking this day, going from 3750 meters in altitude to Phu, at 4150 meters.
 The hike started with an uphill climb with a small descends and a small ascend before dropping to the settlement of Kyang.
-Doing this bit made us glad about the decision to stop at Chyako as this hike, which was supposed to take 90 minutes, took our team 3 hours.
-The villagers said the lunch places, which is a shelter made by the government built for adverse weather, would take us only 90 minutes, which again took us 3 hours to reach.
-While having our lunch, a villager who was attending a “puja” ceremony at Phu arrived with his pony.
-We spoke to the Elderly gentleman at the back if he was confident to ride the pony to ease his difficulty and make his going faster to which he agreed.
+Doing this bit made us glad about stopping at Chyako as this hike, which was supposed to take 90 minutes, took our team 3 hours.
+The villagers said the lunch places, a shelter made by the government built for adverse weather, would take us only 90 minutes, which took us 3 hours to reach.
+While having our lunch, a villager attending a “puja” ceremony at Phu arrived with his pony.
+We spoke to the Elderly gentleman at the back if he was confident to ride the pony to ease his difficulty and make his going faster, to which he agreed.

 We trekked along the Phu River with some landslide areas.
-Some of the hills were exposed and rocky, the trekkers were advised to walk briskly along the landslip area as sometimes-strong winds and wildlife such as the Blue Sheep can send stones and rocks tumbling down the slopes.
-We had a short 20 minutes of a steep climb to the “Kani” – entrance gate to the village of Phu.
+Some of the hills were exposed and rocky.
+The trekkers were advised to walk briskly along the landslip area as sometimes strong winds and wildlife such as the Blue Sheep can send stones and rocks tumbling down the slopes.
+We had a short 20 minutes of a steep climb to the “Kani” – entrance gate to Phu village.
 Once we got there, the views were stunning.
 We could see the abandoned villages, the ruins of a fort.
-The gate is deceptive as the village is still proper 20-30 minutes to reach from there.
-The path near the village is rocky, and sometimes the blue sheep hang around here during the late afternoon after coming down to the river for a drink.
+However, the gate is deceptive as the village is still good 20-30 minutes to reach from there.
+The village’s path is rocky, and sometimes the blue sheep hang around here during the late afternoon after coming down to the river for a drink.

 This can be dangerous as moving animals can cause rock falls.
 Even a small stone can cause considerable injury/damage coming down from high heights at breakneck speed.